offbytes/offbytes.github.com/_posts/2012-12-29-emacs-config-again.md

 ---
 layout: post
 title: "Emacs config again"
-description: "I wanted to do it right.
-I didn't want to use boilerplates or fast solutions.
-Lets see what came of it."
-tagline: "always works"
-category:
-tags: [emacs]
 ---
-{% include JB/setup %}

 At first I wanted to write that it is my first post since long time (especially in english), so please correct me :).